open-telemetry/opamp-spec/specification.md

 message sequences.

-The WebSocket transport is typically used when it is necessary to have instant communication ability from the Server to the Agent without waiting for the Agent to poll the Server like it is done when using the HTTP transport (see below).
+The WebSocket transport is typically used when it is necessary to have instant communication ability from the Server to the Agent without waiting for the Client to poll the Server like it is done when using the HTTP transport (see below).

 ## Plain HTTP Transport

 The second supported transport for OpAMP protocol is plain HTTP connection.
-The Agent is an HTTP client and the Server is an HTTP server.
-The Agent makes POST requests to the Server.
+The OpAMP Client is an HTTP client and the Server is an HTTP server.
+The Client makes POST requests to the Server.
 The body of the POST request and response is a [binary serialized Protobuf](https://developers.google.com/protocol-buffers/docs/encoding) message.
-The Agent sends AgentToServer Protobuf messages in the request body and the Server sends ServerToAgent Protobuf messages in the response body.
+The Client sends AgentToServer Protobuf messages in the request body and the Server sends ServerToAgent Protobuf messages in the response body.

 OpAMP over HTTP is a synchronous, half-duplex message exchange protocol.
-The Agent initiates an HTTP request when it has an AgentToServer message to deliver.
+The Client initiates an HTTP request when it has an AgentToServer message to deliver.
 The Server responds to each HTTP request with a ServerToAgent message it wants to deliver to the Agent.
-If the Agent has nothing to deliver to the Server the Agent MUST periodically poll the Server by sending an AgentToServer message where only [instance_uid](#agenttoserverinstance_uid) field is set.
+If the Agent has nothing to deliver to the Server the Client MUST periodically poll the Server by sending an AgentToServer message where only [instance_uid](#agenttoserverinstance_uid) field is set.
 This gives the Server an opportunity to send back in the response any messages that the Server wants to deliver to the Agent (such as for example a new remote configuration).

 The default polling interval when the Agent does have anything to deliver is 30 seconds.
-This polling interval SHOULD be configurable on the Agent.
+This polling interval SHOULD be configurable on the Client.

 When using HTTP transport the sequence of messages is exactly the same as it is when using the WebSocket transport.
 The only difference is in the timing:
-- When the Server wants to send a message to the Agent, the Server needs to wait for the Agent to poll the Server and establish an HTTP request over which the Server's message can be sent back as an HTTP response.
+- When the Server wants to send a message to the Agent, the Server needs to wait for the Client to poll the Server and establish an HTTP request over which the Server's message can be sent back as an HTTP response.
-- When the Agent wants to send a message to the Server and the Agent has previously sent a request to the Server that is not yet responded, the Agent MUST wait until the response is received before a new request can be made.
-Note that the new request in this case can be made immediately after the previous response is received, the Agent does not need to wait for the polling period between requests.
+- When the Agent wants to send a message to the Server and the Agent has previously sent a request to the Server that is not yet responded, the Client MUST wait until the response is received before a new request can be made.
+Note that the new request in this case can be made immediately after the previous response is received, the Client does not need to wait for the polling period between requests.

-The Agent MUST set "Content-Type: application/x-protobuf" request header when using plain HTTP transport.
+The Client MUST set "Content-Type: application/x-protobuf" request header when using plain HTTP transport.
 When the Server receives an HTTP request with this header set it SHOULD assume this is a plain HTTP transport request, otherwise it SHOULD assume this is a WebSocket transport initiation.

-The Agent MAY compress the request body using gzip method and MUST specify "Content-Encoding: gzip" in that case.
+The Client MAY compress the request body using gzip method and MUST specify "Content-Encoding: gzip" in that case.
 Server implementations MUST honour the "Content-Encoding" header and MUST support gzipped or uncompressed request bodies.

-The Server MAY compress the response if the Agent indicated it can accept compressed response via the "Accept-Encoding" header.
+The Server MAY compress the response if the Client indicated it can accept compressed response via the "Accept-Encoding" header.

 ## AgentToServer and ServerToAgent Messages